 ExpressVPN vs PIA Server Fleets: Which One Is Bigger?

-People who use premium providers like ExpressVPN, NordVPN, and CyberGhost already know the importance of a big server park.
-It not only prevents overcrowding and ensures decent performance but it also lets you choose from millions of different IP addresses.
+People who use premium providers like NordVPN, ExpressVPN, and CyberGhost already know the importance of a vast server park.
+It not only prevents overcrowding and ensures decent performance, but it also lets you choose from millions of different IP addresses.

-I’m happy to report that we’re talking about some of the biggest providers in this ExpressVPN vs PIA VPN comparison for 2024, so let’s check out how many servers they offer.
+We’re happy to report that we’re talking about some of the biggest providers in this ExpressVPN vs PIA VPN comparison for 2026, so let’s check out how many servers they offer.

 ExpressVPN (3,000+ servers in 105 countries)

 Unlike NordVPN or some of its alternatives, this provider has no specialty servers.
-Instead, every server is great for all your needs and the only thing you need to do is connect to one.
-I like this approach, as ExpressVPN is so advanced, yet, it simplifies things, allowing even complete dummies to use it efficiently.
+Instead, every server is great for all your needs, and the only thing you need to do is connect to one.
+We like this approach, as ExpressVPN is so advanced, yet it simplifies things, allowing even complete dummies to use it efficiently.

-Private Internet Access has servers in 84 countries, 21 less than ExpressVPN.
+Private Internet Access has servers in 91 countries, 14 fewer than ExpressVPN.
 However, it offers around 30,000 servers across the planet, which is a mind-boggling number.
 So much so that I didn’t believe it at first.
-But hey – I asked the support agent and he confirmed it!
+But hey – we asked the support agent and they confirmed it!

 Right from the get-go, PIA is significantly larger than ExpressVPN.
-After all, it has 10x more servers, albeit, in a smaller number of countries.
-That’s not a problem if you ask me because the server distribution is still top-notch, with 10 Gbps servers in place.
+After all, it has ten times more servers, albeit in a smaller number of countries.
+That’s not a problem if you ask us because the server distribution is still top-notch, with 10 Gbps servers in place.

 Although far from the fastest provider, Private Internet Access provides stable performance and has streaming-optimized servers in countries like Japan, Italy, and a few more.
-At least half of the server list consists of physical servers but I was quite surprised to see a big number of virtual locations.
+At least half of the server list consists of physical servers, but we were quite surprised to see a large number of virtual locations.

 Who Wins?

-To conclude, Private Internet Access WINS this round, having 10 times more servers (30,000) than ExpressVPN which has “just” 3,000 servers in 105 countries.
+To conclude, Private Internet Access WINS this round, having ten times more servers (30,000) than ExpressVPN, which has “just” 3,000 servers in 105 countries.
 However, we don’t want to sound arrogant and say that ExpressVPN’s server park is small or unsatisfying.

 With recent improvements regarding its network, it’s among the largest providers in terms of presence.
-Besides, PIA has 84, while this VPN has 105 countries on offer.
-But, as you can guess, 3,000+ servers can’t compete with 10 times more of them.
+Besides, PIA has 91, while this VPN has 105 countries on offer.
+But, as you can guess, 3,000+ servers can’t compete with ten times more of them.

 Something like this will rarely happen with PIA and ExpressVPN.
-However, having 24/7 live chat support is always welcome and both providers are going to give it to you with no issues.
-I found that both providers are extremely responsive, which is commendable.
+However, having 24/7 live chat support is always welcome, and both providers are going to give it to you with no issues.
+We found that both providers are extremely responsive, which is commendable.

-In my experience, both of them take no more than 20 seconds to respond to your question, and many times, the support team agent tackled my question in 10 seconds!
+In our experience, both of them take no more than twenty seconds to respond to your question, and many times, the support team agent tackled our question in a few seconds!
 Email support is another front where both providers shine.

 ExpressVPN is particularly fast, as you’ll often get a useful response in about 15 to 30 minutes after sending an email.
-PIA VPN is a bit slower but that’s negligible.
-One thing I like about ExpressVPN is its activity on social media.
+PIA VPN is a bit slower, but that’s negligible.
+One thing we like about ExpressVPN is its activity on social media.

-To be honest, I have no issue with PIA not having a YouTube channel.
-It’s facultative and while a nice addition, it’s not something we often take into consideration when judging a VPN.
+To be honest, we have no issue with PIA not having a YouTube channel.
+It’s facultative, and while a nice addition, it’s not something we often consider when judging a VPN.

 Who Wins?

 Overall, we’d say that the customer support teams of both VPNs do an exceptionally good job.
-They’re not only fast and responsive but also very helpful and efficient, offering help through live chat and email 24 hours a day, 7 days a week.
-Therefore, this round is a solid DRAW.
+They’re not only fast and responsive but also very helpful and efficient, offering help through live chat and email 24 hours a day, seven days a week.
+Therefore, this round is a solid TIE.

 The final ExpressVPN vs Private Internet Access comparison, as always, is the one where we discuss pricing.
 This is where we see a massive difference between the two providers that can be seen as soon as you check the subscription plans of both of them.